hojaelim/subblock_multiplication/README.md

 ## APA (Arbitrary-Precision-Approximation)
-This idea was first introduced by bini allowing small error term to reduce complexity.
-Before, there is only algebraic method only for exact matrix multiplication.
-Consequently we can have more computational information at one multiplication.
-By adjusting the e, we can approximate the result to the exact value relatively reducing time complexity(figure).
-Especially, bini introduce matrix multiplication algorithm when the first matrix A has a zero block on the index (2,1).
+This idea was first introduced by Bini; it allows small error terms to reduce complexity.
+Previously, there were only algebraic methods only for exact matrix multiplication.
+Consequently, we can have more computational information at one multiplication.
+By adjusting the error term, we can approximate the result to the exact value, relatively reducing time complexity(figure).
+Specifically, Bini introduced a matrix multiplication algorithm where the first matrix A has a zero block on the index (2,1).

-C=A*B + e*D, D goes to 0 as e is very small.
+$$ C=A*B + \epsilon*D,\ D \rightarrow 0\ \mathrm{as}\ \epsilon \rightarrow 0. $$

-Code below:
+The code for this is titled **binio.m**.